TalmageTalmage/rokenbok-controller-port/Documentation/controller-port.md

 Essentially, this means the controller is sending over two bytes.
 These 2 bytes are represented on the data line.
 A pulse for a clock is 1 and no pulse is a 0.
 For example, 10000000 00000000 will have a data pulse on the first clock and nothing on the rest of them.

 ## Waveforms/Bytes
-*note: the first Serial Clock pulse you see is actually two quick pulses in rapid sucession.
+*note: The first Serial Clock pulse you see is actually two quick pulses in rapid sucession.
 The Select button goes inbetween these.*

 ### NO INPUT
 ![NoInput](Waveforms/Nothing.png)